-The PHA will pay the homeownership assistance payment to the family or to the lender at the discretion of the PHA.
-If the assistance payment exceeds the amount due to the lender, the PHA must pay the excess directly to the family.
+The PHA will pay the homeownership assistance payment to the family or to the lender at the discretion of the lender at the discretion of the lender, the PHA must pay the excess directly to the family.

 In order to determine the initial homeownership assistance payment, the PHA will conduct a reexamination to bring a homeownership family's income current.
 For the initial homeownership assistance payment, the timely report for increase in income procedure does not include the homeownership family, as the HCVP and lender income calculated for the family must be considered.